What to Write in a New Home Card

 • “Good luck surviving the unpacking chaos!
 Welcome home.”

-• “Home sweet home… now comes the fun of furniture assembly!”
+• “Home sweet home.
+Now comes the fun of furniture assembly!”

 New Home Messages for Specific People